jeremymiller00/blogscraper/docs/design_doc.md

 ## Once the base page is identified (article archive), all work is automated to
 * Scrape the article (probably want to do at midnight or something)
 * Create the md file in the vault
-* Send me an email telling me it was done, and reminding me to gitupdate the vault (can I automate the triggering of this script?)
 * Smart Connections plugin will then automatically index and store vectors

 ## Provide abstractions for: